 You can buy the MyBench through the Force USA website.

-The Force USA MyBench is a highly versatile bench since it’s an FID bench and comes with a preacher curl and leg roller attachment.
+The Force USA MyBench is a highly versatile FID bench that features a preacher curl and leg roller attachment, and can handle up to 700 pounds of weight.
 While we don’t know the gauge steel that was used for this bench, it feels as durable as something you would find in a commercial gym.
 If you’re looking for a bench that will allow you to do a bench press in the incline and decline position, develop your legs with extensions and curls, and focus on your biceps with preacher curls, this bench is a good option for you.

 What makes the MyBench an FID bench, and what is an FID bench?